 2023 – present Group Lead, Modelling, Evidence and Policy group, Newcastle University, UK

-2022 – present Co-Director Centre for Behaviour and Evolution, Newcastle University, UK
+2022 – 2024 Co-Director Centre for Behaviour and Evolution, Newcastle University, UK

 2018 – 2022 Associate Professor, Faculty of Science, University of Amsterdam